 Leaving the historic town of Linlithgow, the route takes you through some wonderfully rural countryside.

 The Fisherrow walk (or Fishers' Brae) gives you superb views and was used by wives of fishermen travelling between Bo'ness and Linlithgow to sell their catches.
-If you fancy cruising the route, try hiring an electric bike in Linlithgow or Bo'ness (from the East Pier St car park).
+If you fancy a relaxed pedal on the route, try hiring an electric bike in Linlithgow or Bo'ness (from the East Pier St car park).
 The route takes you through the heart of Kinneil Estate with its grand house, museum, ruined James Watt cottage and part of the Antonine Wall.
 Bo'ness itself is a delightful town with an architectural mix that ranges from 16th-century housing to the Hippodrome Cinema from the 1920s.
-Look out for steam railway and bird-watching opportunities by the shore.
+Look out for the steam railway and bird-watching opportunities by the shore.
 Further on you will pass the imposing Blackness Castle before journeying through the large, beautifully managed Hopetoun House Estate before reaching the southern end of the Forth's road and rail bridges at South Queensferry.
 The town also boasts a harbour and numerous fine restaurants.

 From Linlithgow Bridge to Kinneil Estate there is the off-road climb up Fishers' Brae, which some cyclists may find challenging.
 However from there the route descends gradually through Kinneil Woods towards Bo'ness.
 Flat and mainly tarmac walking/cycling track then takes you along the coast to Blackness.
 The rest of the route follows quiet roads and good farm and estate tracks, with a little elevation through Hopetoun Estate and on the approach to South Queensferry.